dillionmegida/thoughts-site/content/blog/3. plans-for-better-relationship-with-god/index.md

 In the past few months, I've learned again that I engage myself with a lot of things, which takes a lot of my time, and then makes me tired whenever I want to do some reading or praying.
 What I've discovered is that whenever I plan my time well, I find time to do the other things I'd like to do.

 So what I plan to do this year is to be more disciplined with my time planning.
 I will try to ensure that I've done all that I need to do--write articles, make videos, take my piano or Duolingo lessons, and so on--for the day before 11PM.
 By **11PM**, I start with prayer, then I read my bible.
 Whatever I don't get to finish before that time, I do it after I'm done with my study time, or I do it the next day.

+I'd love to study the Bible in the morning but I've seen that I still feel sleepy and not full active.
+I'd still start my day with words of prayer, and maybe a bible verse from YouVersion.
+But study, would be in the evenings.

 I'll be starting this today, the 8th of January, and I'll see how it goes.
 I'll update this article, or create another article where I show my progress, and the adjustments I make along the way.